howdyai/botkit/packages/generator-botkit/readme.md

-# botbuilder-adapter-hangouts
+# generator-botkit
-## a Google Hangouts Adapter for Botkit and BotBuilder
+## a yeoman template for generating botkit applications

 ## Community & Support